-Graphics are great!
+GRAPHICS / SOUND The graphics are great!
 Each level has an attractive, and in many cases animated, background whilst the sprites are well drawn with great animation!
-The frames being used are all excellent in order to simulate Kung-Fu moves as better as possible!
-The game uses a long color-palette of 50+ colors on-screen!
+The frames are all flawless to simulate Kung Fu moves as better as possible!
+The game uses a rich color palette of 50+ colors on-screen!
 Note that both Amiga and Atari ST versions are identical (a rather impressive outcome for the ST)!
 The sound is also good, featuring both Chinese-style music and sampled sound effects (Amiga only) which are particularly effective and add to the gameplay!
 Note that the introductory and gameplay tunes are composed by Jochen Hippel, one of the best game music composers of all time!